simongregorebner/gitea-pages/Readme.md

 __http(s)://&lt;organization&gt;.&lt;your-server-hostname&gt;__

-The latter url scheme with serves the content of the repo named __&lt;organization&gt;.gitea-pages__ of the organization (with default settings).
+The latter url scheme with serves the content of the repo named __gitea-pages__ of the organization (with default settings, however you can also set it to github like convention or  __&lt;organization&gt;.&lt;repository_suffix&gt;__ ).

+In this mode you can create pages content like this:

+1. Create a `gitea-pages` repo in any organization
+2. Create a `gitea-pages` branch in this `gitea-pages` repository
+3. Put your content in this branch. (eg index.html)

+Your content will now be available on https://&lt;organization&gt;.&lt;your-server-domain&gt;/index.html

+Beside this you can simply create a `gitea-pages` branch in any repository of the organization and push it to the gitea server.
+These pages are then available at: https://&lt;organization&gt;.&lt;your-server-domain&gt;/

 Classic mode requires that you setup a _wildcard CNAME_ in DNS for your gitea pages host (see below for more details).
 You also need a _wildcard HTTPS_ certificate if you want to run with HTTPS.

 # Usage